Submissions

 Types of manuscripts accepted

-Coming from empirical, theoretical and review inquiry.
+Article: Coming from empirical, theoretical and review inquiry.
 It is a fully documented report of an original research.
 Its structure should contain title, abstract, introduction, methodology, results, discussion, conclusion, and references.

-Book Review: Critical analysis of literary/scientific productions that are within the scope of the journal.
+Book review: Critical analysis of literary/scientific productions that are within the scope of the journal.
 Free text between 5,000 and 25,000 characters.

-Case Report: Rare diagnoses, pioneering treatment or unusual results.
+Case report: Rare diagnoses, pioneering treatment or unusual results.
 The structure should contain Title, Abstract, Resumo, Introduction, Materials and Methods, Results, Discussion and References.
 Text should be have between 5 and 7 pages and contain up to three illustrations.

 Short Communications: A short communication is for a concise, but independent report representing a significant contribution to Animal Science, originated from preliminary results of an original research.
 The text should have between 5 and 7 pages and contain up to three illustrations.